johnpiapian/youtube-title-extractor/README.md

 **Do not include the extension name when setting a name for the file.

-For API key create a python file called constants.py and initialize a variable called YOUTUBE_API with the value as your API key.
+For API key, create a python file called constants.py and initialize a variable called YOUTUBE_API with the value as your API key.